delays.lib

 : the max delay length in samplesd

-: the delay length as a number of samples (float)
+: the delay length in samples (float)

 (de.)sdelay